shivamprasad1001/WeatherDetail_Hackathon_1_Project/README.md

 for their hard work and dedication in developing this app.

 ## Contact

 If you have any questions or feedback, please reach out to us via GitHub issues.

 ---

 Thank you for visiting our repository.
-We hope you find our Weather App useful and easy to use! or Connect with me on [LinkedIn](https://www.linkedin.com/in/shivam-prasad1001/)
+We hope you find our Weather App useful and easy to use!
+Connect with me on [LinkedIn](https://www.linkedin.com/in/shivam-prasad1001/)